oracle/bosh-oracle-cpi-release/src/github.com/oracle/bosh-oracle-cpi/README.md

     ``make bmctest``

     Runs tests in bmc/test package.
 The tests in this package drive the layer responsible for bulk of the work in the CPI.
-E.g. creating/deleting  a vm insatnce  or a persistent block volume in the Oracle Bare Metal Cloud.
+E.g. creating/deleting  a vm instance  or a persistent block volume.

     Configuration values required for running this target are specified in the format used by various [BMC SDKs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm).

     The default configuration file name and location is ~/.oraclebmc/config.
 The configuration file can contain multiple profiles.
 Tests run by this target use the [CPITEST] profile by default.